 What we do outside of the office can have a big impact on our work.
 Even though we try not to, we often bring the weight of our home lives with us to the day job.
-And it seems like weekly we hear about a person getting canned for using poor judgment, or no judgment as the case may be, on social media.
+It seems like weekly we hear about a person getting canned for using poor judgment, or no judgment as the case may be, on social media.
+But what about divorce that turns nasty?
+Can an ugly divorce get you fired?

 Can an ugly divorce get you fired?

 Divorce is widely regarded as a contentious process.
 It isn’t always, and it doesn’t have to be, but that’s the perception.
-After all, if everything is smooth sailing and sunny skies, your marriage probably wouldn’t be ending.
+And often, the reality.
+After all, if everything is smooth sailing and sunny skies, your marriage probably wouldn’t end.

-A man named Robert Smith was fired from his job as the director of operations for the Millville Rescue Squad, a non-profit group providing rescue services and emergency medical transport, where he had worked in various capacities for 17 years.
+A man named Robert Smith was fired from his job as the director of operations for the Millville Rescue Squad.
+The non-profit group provides rescue services and emergency medical transport.
+Smith had worked there in various capacities for 17 years.

 Smith, who was married to a co-worker, had an affair with a volunteer.
 As you can imagine, this situation ended poorly, divorce proceedings ensued, and the couple terminated their marriage in 2006.